ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/style.md

   * Both, macros with arguments and static inline functions, may be used.
 The latter is preferred only if the former simplifies coding.
   * Follow BSD C programming conventions

-* Programs in Shell, Go, or Python can follows Google code conventions
+* Programs in Shell, Go, or Python can follow Google code conventions
   * https://google.github.io/styleguide/pyguide.html
   * https://github.com/golang/go/wiki/CodeReviewComments
   * https://google.github.io/styleguide/shellguide.html